Do You Know How to Pay Your UK Gov, VAT Bill Online? Learn How to Pay VAT Online in Our Quick Guide.

 It’s worth highlighting that this means working days.
 Bank Holidays and weekends alter the speed of some transactions.
 And if the deadline is on one of these days, you need to get your VAT bill payment to HMRC on the last working day before the weekend or Bank Holiday.
 Faster Payments will be your only option, otherwise.

 HMRC has a VAT payment deadline calculator to help you work out your VAT bill payment deadline.
 You just need to put in the date your accounting period ends and how you want to pay.
 The calculator then clearly states when you need to have paid by, and when the money needs to have cleared by in order for you to use your preferred payment method.
-Quite handy really.
+Quite handy really for ensuring your payments are accurate.

-FreshBooks’ tax deadline reminder system will keep you on schedule and out of the penalty danger zone.
+FreshBooks’ tax deadline reminder system will keep you on schedule and out of the penalty danger zone, so you don’t incur any debt and your accounts stay current.

-You can make sure your payment has arrived safely with HMRC through your VAT online account.
-Just be sure to allow 48 hours before you start worrying that you can’t see it.
+You can make sure your tax payment has arrived safely with HMRC through your VAT online account.
+Just be sure to allow 48 hours after you send your payments in before you start worrying that you can’t see it.